szelenka/prefect-server-k8/python/README.md

 Then this file needs to be merged with what you have on your local system, which is typically at:
     - ~/.prefect/backend.toml

-It's important to note that this will break functionality of sending Flows to Prefect Cloud, but it's easy to revert back to the default by removing this file from your system:
+It's important to note that this will break functionality of sending Flows to Prefect Cloud, as well as attempting to launch `prefect server` from the environment where you replace the `backend.toml` file.
+However, it's easy to revert back to the default by removing this file from your system:

 ```bash